WolframResearch/wolfram-notebook-embedder/docs/NotebookAPI.md

     + `inCell` (`?{cellId: string}`) ...
 The cell the selection is inside (i.e. on the box level), if any.
 This is particularly the case when editing a cell.
 If the selection is on the cell (bracket) level, `inCell` is `null`.
     + `cursorPosition` (`?{left: number, top: number}`) ...
 Cursor position, if a cell is edited.
 The position is relative to the document offset.
 This takes into account the scroll position.

+### Dimensions

+#### <a id="getDimensions"></a> getDimensions

+Returns the dimensions of the notebook content.

++ Response

+    + `width` (`number`) ...
+The width of the notebook content (in pixels).
+Note that a notebook will always fill any available (maximum) width.
+If there is a horizontal scrollbar, the reported width may be larger than the maximum width available to the notebook.
+Providing the reported width as horizontal space to the notebook usually ensures that there is no horizontal scrollbar necessary.
+    + `height` (`number`) ...
+The height of the notebook content (in pixels).
+This does not include any unused vertical space that would be available to the notebook.
+It does include the height of the horizontal scrollbar, in case there is one.
+Providing the reported height as vertical space to the notebook usually ensures that there is no vertical scrollbar necessary.

 ### Scrolling

 #### getScrollPosition